 When exposed to unpleasant odors, our first reaction might be to cover them up.
 You may even think you’ve solved your stinking issue.
 But the colony is still spreading, and the smell eventually comes back.

 On another note, many air freshener manufacturers include chemicals detrimental to our well-being (4).
 So unless you’re using a natural product, you could be breathing more damaging compounds than with mold spores alone.

 Since MVOCs and the resulting smells are produced by mold, the only long-term solution is to kill the fungus colony itself.

 When you begin to tackle the smell, there are a few precautions worth taking.
 These steps will help to protect your lungs and prevent further spore infestation:

 - Wear a mask: To avoid breathing mold spores, we advise wearing a mouth mask.

-- Protective glasses: The fungus can cause eye irritation and inflammation (6).
-What’s more, the combination of mold and cleaning products can create enough discomfort to stop a cleaning session.
+- Protective glasses: The fungus can cause eye irritation and inflammation (5).
+Moreover, combining mold and cleaning products can create enough discomfort to stop a cleaning session.
 So it’s crucial to wear protective goggles.